videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 Alternatives can contain blank elements.

-A single element, for example, can be held until the user interacts with a section or knot a certain number of times before showing, using the alternative itself to track the number of interactions.
+A single element, for example, can be held until the user interacts with a knot a certain number of times before showing it, using the alternative itself to track the number of interactions.

 ```ink
 I walked through each room, looking everything over.
 My uncle had told me this house was haunted, but I never believed it.